fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 To estimate separate

-values for each population, set bshared=FALSE
+values for each population, set bshared=FALSE.
+This will

-use the Nelder-Mead method of stats::optim
+use the Nelder-Mead method of stats::optim, which will be

 quite a bit slower than the single